cvinicius-sarmento/gettingcleaningdata/README.md

 * 1 CodeBook describing the dataset the script above generates.

 ## Running the script
-The script uses data from collected from the accelerometers from the Samsung Galaxy S smartphone.
+The script uses data collected from the accelerometers from the Samsung Galaxy S smartphone.
 The implemented algorithm does the following steps:
 * It merges the training and the test sets to create one data set;
 * Extracts only the measurements on the mean and standard deviation for each measurement.